• Skip to primary navigation

 3. Added a blend of dried herbs to give the dish the herb flavor that comes from Ranch Seasoning.

-cooking onions in a skillet
+stirring onions in a cast iron skillet

 In addition to the blend of dried herbs used in the recipe below, I also tested the recipe with my Homemade Ranch Seasoning (a good approximation of store-bought Ranch Seasoning).
 I found the result to be very similar.
 Dried buttermilk (from the homemade Ranch Seasoning) offers a bit of tangy flavor, but Mississippi Roast gets so much tart and tangy flavor from the jarred pepperoncini that the buttermilk is barely detectable in the finished dish.

-adding flour to onions in a skillet
+adding flour to onions in a cast iron skillet

-stirring onions in a skillet
+stirring onions in a skillet with a wooden spoon

-mississippi roast ingredients in the slow cooker
+overhead image of mississippi roast ingredients in the slow cooker

 Ingredients for a Clean Version of Mississippi Roast